Breakfast Burritos in Foil

 How long will the breakfast burritos store safely in the refrigerator?

-I recommend eating the burritos within 2-3 days to be safe.
+I recommend eating the burritos within 2-3 days for safety.

 Other Options for Burritos